coding-sunshine/wave/ultimate_v4_blueprint/01_overview/04_technical_stack.md

 This technical stack was selected based on the following criteria:

-1. **Laravel 12 Compatibility**: All packages are compatible with Laravel 12 or have clear upgrade paths
+1. **PHP 8.4 Compatibility**: All packages are compatible with PHP 8.4 or have clear upgrade paths
 2. **Modern Technologies**: Utilizing the latest stable versions of all core technologies
 3. **Active Maintenance**: All packages have active maintenance and community support
 4. **Performance Optimization**: Technologies chosen with performance in mind